4x32GB/Tutorial-Central/Source-Control/Git_Configuration.md

 sudo dnf install gh -y
 ```

 > **_NOTE:_** I use dnf as my package manager since I am a Fedora user, but the command to install a package is similar across _most_ distros.
-For example, to install GitHub CLI on Pop!_OS (Debian), you would run the command 'sudo apt install gh'
+For example, to install GitHub CLI on Pop!_OS (Debian), you would run the command 'sudo apt install gh'.

 ## Caching Your Personal Access Token